Contents insurance comparison: our ultimate guide

 Beware of interest: When looking at a Contents insurance comparison lookout for the providers who give you the option of paying in monthly instalments to keep your immediate costs lower.
 These can seem great in the short term, however, many of these insurance companies will also be charging you interest so it actually works out more expensive overall.
 Paying monthly and annually both have their advantages and disadvantages, so it’s really up to you what you do.

-But – our Contents insurance policy is pay-as-you-go, and there are no extra charges for paying monthly.
-In fact, it’s the only way you can have it!
+But – our Contents insurance policy can be pay-as-you-go from £5 per month.
 This means you keep your immediate costs lower without spending more in the long-term.

 What's the best contents insurance for renters?